RadeshShiwlochan/picSnap/readMe.md

 	• MongoDB
 	• ejs
 	• css
+	• mutler

 Future Plans:

 I still have not figured out how to add the feature to upload pics as this project is a work in progress.
+I am planing to use mutler for allowing the users to upload images.